wabit/aws-tools/README.md

 ### Features

 - **Log into AWS**: easily see which profiles you have configued, and with a quick selection lets you log in.
-- **Log into EKS**: manage which clusters use what profile and easily update your kube config.
+- **Log into EKS**: manage which clusters use what profile and easily update your kube config. it will deal with the aws login.
 - **Cross-Platform**: Compatible with both macOS, and Linux.

 ### Getting Started